ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.6.rst

 Deprecation notices
 -------------------

 The following modules will be removed in Ansible 2.10.
-Please update update your playbooks accordingly.
+Please update your playbooks accordingly.

 Noteworthy module changes